Skip to main content

 What Is the Direct Impact on Male Bone Cell Biology?

 The skeletal system provides a clear and compelling example of estrogen’s essentiality in men.
-The process of is a tightly coupled balance between bone formation by osteoblasts and bone resorption by osteoclasts.
+The process of bone remodeling is a tightly coupled balance between bone formation by osteoblasts and bone resorption by osteoclasts.
 Estradiol is a master regulator of this process.

 1. Regulation of Osteoclasts ∞ Estradiol is a potent suppressor of osteoclast activity.
 It promotes the apoptosis (programmed cell death) of these bone-resorbing cells and inhibits the production of pro-resorptive cytokines like Interleukin-6 (IL-6) and RANKL.
 When AIs lower estradiol levels, this restraining signal is lost.
 Osteoclasts live longer and become more active, leading to an acceleration of bone resorption.